UltraEngine/Documentation/CPP/Introduction.md

 <img src='https://github.com/Leadwerks/Documentation/raw/master/Images/UltraAppKit_Visual_Studio.png' width='800px'/>

-You can copy any code samples in the documentation into the *main.cpp* file to run the sample.
+You can copy any code samples in the documentation into the *main.cpp* file to run that sample.